rstacruz/webpack-tricks/README.md

 Smaller React
 -------------

 React will build dev tools by default.
 You don't need this in production.
 Use the DefinePlugin to make these dev tools disappear.
+This saves you around 30kb.

 ```js
 plugins: [